FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/filecoins-5th-birthday.md

           end-time: 22:00:00.000Z
           url: https://luma.com/skr9ed25
           tag: IRL
+          description:
-          description: ​Join us on October 15 at 7 p.m.
+            ​Join us on October 15 at 7 p.m.
 EST for a very special PL Dinner, as we celebrate 5 years of Filecoin mainnet!
 Stay tuned for more details coming soon!
         - tag: IRL
           title: Filecoin Orbit India Mini-Hackathon
+          location: Nagpur, Maharashtra
+          description:
-          description: ​Join us for a special one-day event commemorating the 5th birthday of Filecoin.
+            ​Join us for a special one-day event commemorating the 5th birthday of Filecoin.
 This isn't just a celebration; it's a deep dive into the technology, the ecosystem, and the future of verifiable data in India.
 Kick-off and challenge reveal at 11 a.m.
 IST!